chrisdembia/yeadon/doc/measurements.rst

 heights), perimeters :math:`p`, heights :math:`h`, and depths :math:`d`.

-By measuring the parameters that define the stadia ('levels') and the distance between these stadia, we can created 39 stadium solids, which are lofted stadia.
+By measuring the parameters that define the stadia ('levels') and the distance between these stadia, we can create 39 stadium solids, which are lofted stadia.
 Each stadium is shared by two stadium solids, except for the stadia at the end of the hands and feet.
 In general, the stadia are defined by measuring perimeter and width, since these are easier to physically measure.
 There are a